geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## Suggesting a new GO term

-1. **Before you submit a new term request, please check to see if the term already exists:**
+### Before you submit a new term request, please check to see if the term already exists
 + Before submitting suggestions for new ontology terms, check whether the term already exists, either as a primary term or a synonym.
 To do this, search the ontology using the <a href="http://amigo.geneontology.org/amigo">AmiGO</a> browser.

 2. **Gather all necessary information:**